Speed limits in the United States by jurisdiction: New York

 Normally, the end of a lowered speed limit is marked with a sign reading "State Speed Limit 55", indicating that the statewide speed limit applies.
 In areas where a curve or other road condition makes the state speed limit inadvisable, a sign reading "End XX m.p.h.
 Limit" may be used, with XX replaced with the speed limit value.
 A "State Speed Limit 55" sign should be installed after the curve.
 This sign is sometimes misused in locations where the speed limit changes to a speed other than 55 mph.
 This is mainly applied on both undivided and divided rural non-freeway routes.
 Though rarely seen, some divided roadways are set as low as 45 mph but mainly stay at the state speed limit of 55 mph; in one exceptional case, that of the Scajaquada Expressway, the speed limit was lowered to 30 mph in 2016 after a fatality.

 The top speed limit in most residential/urban and business district areas is at 30 mph, and state law prohibits speed limits below 25 mph on most common residential areas, though a speed limit of 25 is mainly only used in the New York City area and rarely seen outside of said area.
-However, School speed limits may be set as high as 30 mph to as low as 20 mph.
+School speed limits may be set as high as 45 mph (only on state speed limit roads in rural areas) to as low as 15 mph.
 New York City has established a number of 20 mph "Neighborhood Slow Zones" in residential neighborhoods.
 In residential neighborhood areas outside of New York City range between 30 and 40 mph and 35–45 mph on suburban/urban arterial routes.

 New York's Criminal Procedure Law prevents law enforcement personnel from issuing a ticket for any offense that they did not witness personally, meaning that, among other ramifications, the state's electronic toll collection system can not be used for speed enforcement.